It's great that you're here!

 A pregnancy loss can trigger deep grief.
 It is advisable to allow your individual grieving process.
 Sensitive communication with familiar people, a supportive partnership and an intact social environment can help you do this.
 But here too, it may be advisable to talk to an outsider or your doctor.

-When grief turns into excruciating guilt, compulsive brooding, listlessness, sleep disorders, and social withdrawal, it is wise to consider professional help.
+When grief turns into excruciating guilt, sleep disorders, and social withdrawal, it is wise to consider professional help.
 Scientific studies have clearly shown that recurrent pregnancy loss can cause mental health risks such as depression, anxiety disorders, and post-traumatic stress disorder in both women and their partners.
 If you or your partner needs support, we strongly recommend that you discuss this with your gynaecologist to connect with specialist professionals.

 The causes of recurrent pregnancy loss are described as multifactorial.
 This means that many factors can play a causal role.
 When it comes to risk factors, a distinction is made between influenceable and uninfluenceable factors.

-Not influencable risk factors
+Uncontrollable risk factors

 Your age: